LogoCoatedMagnets

 Claim areaAsk for thisIf it is missing

-Exterior vehicle useSurface material, paint thickness, road type, speed window, max camera mass, tether rule, and sample pass/fail result.Treat the sample as bench-only or stationary proof-of-concept, not approved moving use.
+Exterior vehicle useSurface material, paint thickness, contact flatness, road type, speed window, max camera mass, secondary-retention rule, and sample pass/fail result.Treat the sample as bench-only or stationary proof-of-concept, not approved moving use.

 Waterproof / IPExact IP code, IEC 60529 test condition, connector / port state, sealing accessories used, and post-test retention check.Mark “public IP rating unavailable” and test the real assembly separately.